 A system out of balance

-However, it's believed that when there is suddenly a huge amount of extra food for the larvae to feast on a much greater proportion of them survive to become adults.
-It only takes a 2% increase in larvae surviving to adulthood to result in over ten million extra starfish for each female laying eggs.
+However, when there is suddenly a huge amount of extra food for the larvae to feast on a much greater proportion of them survive to become adults.
+It only takes a 2% increase in larvae surviving to adulthood to result in over a million extra starfish for each female laying eggs.

-An outbreak of COTS might therefore be an indication that things are out of balance and could result in coral being eaten at a rate faster than new coral can grow.
+An outbreak of COTS means things are out of balance and it means coral is being eaten faster than new coral can grow.

-Reef health is a little like human health.
+Reef health is just the same as human health.
 When we’re in balance we recover much more quickly from illnesses and stress, but if we’re out of balance it’s much harder.

-Many land-based projects are improving water quality by reducing the amount of nutrients, including nitrogen flushing into our rivers.
-The more we can do to manage the health of our waterways, the better able the reef will be to recover quickly from 'stressors' that we have less influence over.
+Many land-based projects are improving water quality by reducing the amount of nutrients, including nitrogen, and pesticides flushing off into our rivers.
+The more we can do to manage the health of our waterways, the better able the reef will be to recover quickly from 'stressors' that we can't influence.